Caravan axle wheel locks help to tackle caravan theft and save customers money on their insurance.

 It’s also recommended that those who own twin axle caravans fit two wheel locks for extra security.

-Caravan security consultant Tim Booth (shown above centre) says, “On a twin axle caravan it is important that both axles are immobilised as if only one wheel device is fitted then the wheel left insecure will be able to rotate, allowing the caravan to be moved on just that axle.”
+Caravan security consultant Tim Booth (shown above centre) says, “On a twin axle caravan it’s important that both axles are immobilised as if only one wheel device is fitted then the wheel left insecure will be able to rotate, allowing the caravan to be moved on just that axle.”

 What happens if I get a new caravan?

 As explained, not all AL-KO axle wheel locks are the same.
-If you have changed caravan it’s possible to buy a new insert so that your existing lock works with your new caravan’s receiver.
+If you’ve changed caravan it’s possible to buy a new insert so that your existing lock works with your new caravan’s receiver.